AliasRK/WebVirtCloud-B7/README.md

 ```
 ### Generate secret key
 You should generate SECRET_KEY after cloning repo and BEFORE starting the application for the first time.
 Execute the python script, that is located in the main directory of the cloned repo.
-Copy the output that it prints$
+Copy the output that it prints.

 ```bash
 cd /srv/webvirtcloud